Day of the Dead: How Social Justice Warriors Defend Catholic Dia de los Muertos against the Colonizers

 Ignoring that Catholicism has been one of the most destructive forces in the history of mankind … ok, wait, let’s not ignore that.

 Let’s not ignore that it was Catholics who “spread” Christianity throughout Europe, leaving a path of death and destruction in their wake.
 Let’s not forget the decimation of indigenous European peoples, faiths and cultures in the spirit of “eternal salvation,” or the genocide of non-believers.
 Let’s not forget the Black Plague, the Dark Ages, the Crusades or the Inquisition.
 And, in the context of this article, let us not forget that it was, overwhelmingly, Catholics who crossed the Atlantic to pillage, rape and kill all the peoples who lived south of, say, present-day Ohio.

-So, yes, I do raise an eyebrow when the descendants of those white, European Catholic Conquistadors claim that - by wearing sugar skull makeup - folks north of the border are appropriating their culture, because what they are allegedly "appropriating" are remnants of white, European culture.
+So, yes, I do raise an eyebrow when the descendants of those white, European Catholic Conquistadors claim that folks north of the border are appropriating their culture by wearing sugar skull makeup.
+The descendants of white Europeans can't "appropriate" white, European culture.

 Few people know the history of their own religion, let alone someone else’s.
 So here it is: Way back when, Catholic missionaries, who hailed mostly from Greece, Italy and Spain, came up with a brilliant idea for the people of Northern Europe.
 You might be surprised to learn that those northern people were as resistant to Christianity as other indigenous peoples.
 So those missionaries, in an attempt to make Christianity more appealing, came up with the dastardly plan of “Christianizing” major pagan holidays.
 They started by hijacking one of the most popular northern European celebrations, Yule (Winter Solstice), by claiming it was Jesus’ birthday.
 They fudged it a little, so that Christmas would not fall exactly on the winter solstice, and withheld the fact that it was far more likely that Jesus was born in the summer, rather than at the end of December.